19 zip codes·Updated June 2026

 4 Bedroom$2,000/mo

-Fair Market Rents are published annually by HUD for the New Orleans metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the New Orleans metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the New Orleans metro area is $1,340/month.
-Current median asking rents are above the FMR, which is common in growing markets.
+HUD's Fair Market Rent for a 2-bedroom in the New Orleans metro is $1,340/month.
+City-wide asking rents run about 24% above that.
+Section 8 vouchers in this area often don't cover market rent without an exception payment standard.

 New Orleans is unlike any other rental market.
-Tourism is the backbone — the hospitality and service industry employs a huge portion of the workforce, and those workers need housing year-round.
+Tourism is the backbone.
+The hospitality and service industry employs a huge share of the workforce, and those workers need housing year-round.
 The Garden District, French Quarter, and Uptown are premium.
-Mid-City, Gentilly, and New Orleans East are more affordable.
-The STR situation is a big deal here — the city went through a boom of Airbnb conversions that removed long-term rental supply, then cracked down with strict regulations.
-Understanding the current STR rules in whatever neighborhood you're looking at is essential.
-Insurance costs in New Orleans are among the highest in the country due to hurricane exposure.
+Mid-City, Gentilly, and New Orleans East are cheaper.
+STRs are the variable here.
+The city went through a boom of Airbnb conversions that pulled long-term rental supply, then cracked down with strict regulations.
+Current STR rules vary by neighborhood, so check before you buy.
+Insurance costs in New Orleans are among the highest in the country because of hurricane exposure.
 Factor that in before you get excited about the rent numbers.